Is a building dryer the same as a dehumidifier?

 Are the Meaco 30L and Meaco 40L building dryers?

-The Meaco 30L and Meaco 40L are highly efficient dehumidifiers in plastic casings and they do extract 30 and 40 litres per day, which is high for a domestic dehumidifier and perfectly reasonable for a building dryer.
+The Meaco 30L and Meaco 40L were highly efficient dehumidifiers in plastic casings and they extracted 30 and 40 litres per day, which is high for a domestic dehumidifier and perfectly reasonable for a building dryer.
 If you were to put them into a room that needed drying alongside a metal cased 30 or 40 litre dehumidifier then they would extract exactly the same amount of water as the metal cased machines.
 So what are they?

 Yard range can withstand a larger amount of bouncing around.
 Whether that is in a van as they are being transported or when they are being moved into position in the house.
 The Meaco 30L and the Meaco 40L have softer plastic sides and smaller castors and therefore need more care when being transported and moved.
 But if this can be achieved then the performance will be the same and the cost saving is huge.